motech/modules/docs/source/batch.rst

 Database structure
 ##################

 The Batch Module creates tables in Motech Data Services database.
-The structure of those tables is as shown on schema below:
+The structure of those tables is shown on schema below:

 .. image:: img/batch_tables_schema.png
                     :scale: 100 %